xying21/ckb_sdk/docs/gosdk/quickstart.md

 ## Create a <code>hello.go</code> File

-Paste the following code into the file and save the file.
+Create a hello.go file and paste the following code into the file.

 ```go title="mydapp/hello.go"
 package main